Today (American TV program): Megyn Kelly Today

-On December 11, 2018, NBC and Gifford announced that she will be retiring from her position of anchoring the fourth hour in April 2019, her 11th anniversary since joining Today.
+On December 11, 2018, NBC and Gifford announced that she would be retiring from her position of anchoring the fourth hour in April 2019, her 11th anniversary since joining Today.
 Kotb continues co-anchoring the fourth hour.
 On February 26, 2019, NBC announced that Jenna Bush Hager, the daughter of former U.S. President George W. Bush would replace Gifford.

+Today with Hoda & Jenna

+Today with Hoda & Jenna premiered on April 8, 2019, as the fourth hour of Today, succeeding Kathie Lee & Hoda.
+The program was hosted by Hoda Kotb and Jenna Bush Hager.
+Kotb hosted the program until her departure on January 10, 2025.

+Music

-MusicToday host Dave Garroway selected Les Brown's "Sentimental Journey" as the program's original theme music, which was used during Garroway's entire run from 1952 to 1961.
+Today host Dave Garroway selected Les Brown's "Sentimental Journey" as the program's original theme music, which was used during Garroway's entire run from 1952 to 1961.
 In 1962, when Hugh Downs became host, Django Reinhardt's "Melodie au Crepuscule" was chosen as the new theme; it was replaced in 1963 by "Misty", an instrumental ballad composed by Erroll Garner and performed by Bobby Hackett and John B. Seng.

 "Misty" served as Today's theme until 1971, when NBC News correspondent Frank McGee joined the show.
 Composer Ray Ellis penned an instrumental theme entitled "This is Today", a jazzy, up-tempo piece that served as the program's main theme until 1978.
 Because This is Today closely resembled Stephen Schwartz's song "Day by Day" from the musical Godspell, Schwartz successfully sued for copyright infringement.
 "This is Today" was revised as a result, with the second version of the piece incorporating the familiar NBC chimes was used until 1981, at the close of the Tom Brokaw–Jane Pauley era.
 The chimes were also used throughout the program to introduce and conclude segments, usually in combination with the familiar Today sunburst logo.

 By the time Bryant Gumbel was appointed co-anchor of the program in 1982, a new version of Ellis' "This is Today" theme was introduced, using a looser, more relaxed arrangement that continued to feature the NBC chimes in its melody.
 A shorter arrangement of "This is Today" was used for the show open (featuring a rotating globe and the Today sunburst) from 1983 to 1985.
 The main theme was used until 1985, and due to its popularity with viewers was resurrected as the show's secondary theme in January 1993.
 The 1982 theme later served as the program's official "anniversary" music, used to open and close retrospective segments in the leadup to Todays 60th anniversary in 2012.